 When you’d rather be entertained than engage in physical activity, nothing compares with a trip to the zoo.
 Though the Fort Wayne Children’s Zoo sounds like it’s for the younger set, it’s actually arranged to impress all visitors.
 From leopards and gibbons to turtles and alligators, this zoo has received many awards.
 Both seniors and veterans can get discounted memberships.
 All areas of the zoo are designed for 100% accessibility, whether you’re bringing a loved one in a wheelchair or a baby in a stroller.

-StoryPoint Fort Wayne West, Georgetowne Place and The Village at Inverness are the top-rated Nursing Homes facilities near Fort Wayne, IN.
+Georgetowne Place, StoryPoint Fort Wayne West and Cedar Creek of Fort Wayne are the top-rated Nursing Homes facilities near Fort Wayne, IN.
 These Nursing Homes facilities received the highest rankings based on verified family reviews.
 See full list of communities.

 The average cost of Nursing Homes in Fort Wayne is $3,701 per month.
 This cost may vary based on location, amenities, floorplan, level of care and other factors.